alpyen/fpga-mediaplayer/README.md

   - Add check for resolution and don't playback when it's incorrect

 ## Hardware
-- Small LED Board v2
-  - There is a missing pull up on 74HCT541's Output Enable Input
-    - This is also missing on the ordered PCB, a 10k/10M resistor needs to be soldered to VCC/A5.
   - Determine LED resistors
   - TPIC6A595 Open Drain Power Shift Register for low-side switching
   - 74HCT367 Hex-Buffer for level shifting and buffering